 This Beef Bolognese Sloppy Joes recipe is just the thing for easy, weeknight, family-friendly meals.
 Everyone will love this Italian twist on Sloppy Joes!

 Classic Beef Bolognese is simmered on the stovetop for hours.
 While it’s utterly delicious, I just don’t have that kind of time to devote to weeknight dinners.
 Consequently, when making this Beef Bolognese mixture I compensated time by building flavors quickly.
 I did this by using tomato paste, Worcestershire sauce, and Holland House White Cooking Wine.
-Each bring a deep, savory element to the recipe.
+Each brings a deep, savory element to the recipe.

-Holland House Cooking Wines are the only wines that I use in my kitchen, because they enhance just about any recipe.
+Holland House Cooking Wines are the only wines that I use in my kitchen because they enhance just about any recipe.
 To receive recipe ideas like these Beef Bolognese Sloppy Joes, cooking tips, and Holland House coupons, sign up for the Holland House Cooking Wine Newsletter.

 For my family, weeknight dinners need to be 2 things: